Language Diversity

 • Based on an evaluation of the language diversity in the Commonwealth of Virginia, the following languages have been identified as a priority for proactive documentation translations: Chinese, Korean, and Spanish.

-• Each School or Department should include a language translation tool on websites it administers.
+• Each School or Department should include a language translation tool on the websites it administers.

 • For example, as noted above, Google Translate can be added to any website.